CAFDataProcessing/data-processing-service-utils/data-processing-databases-container/README.md

 ## Service Mode

 On startup of the container, the default behavior is for the databases to be installed to a postgres 9.4 instance inside the container.
-Types from the workflow handlers packaged into the container (version 1.11.4 of the handlers) will also be registered in the installed workflow database and be available for use with workflows.
-The postgres instance will not be available for connection until the databases and handler data setup is completed.
+The postgres instance will not be available for connection until the databases setup is completed.
 This completion can be seen when the container log outputs the line "Completed installation of Data Processing databases.".

 ## Utility Mode

-The scripts used to install each database and register handlers can be used individually against an external database server instance, rather than an internal instance, by passing the relevant script command to the docker container on startup.
+The scripts used to install each database can be used individually against an external database server instance, rather than an internal instance, by passing the relevant script command to the docker container on startup.
 On completion of the script the container will exit.
 Note the tag used for the docker image should match the version of the container that is to be used.

 ### Install Workflow Database